DI-MRU/mru_js_py147_ft/week_5/day_3-Matplotlib/notes.md

 ## How to use Venv for existing files

-1. Open the terminal and navigate to the directory of your project
+1. Open the terminal and navigate to the directory of your project e.g. day_3-Matplotlib
 2. Run the command `source venv/bin/activate`
 3. Run your python file using `python file_name.py`
 4. Deactivate the virtual environment by running `deactivate`

 ## Use requirements.text for this venv

-1. Run the command `pip freeze > requirements.txt`
+1. Run the command `pip freeze > requirements.txt` (no need to freeze it again if you have already done it)
 2. To install the packages from the requirements.txt file, run the command `pip install -r requirements.txt`